Anger management: Control your mind and not let your mind control you!

-Most of the people feel that they cannot control their anger and it’s not in their hands.
+Most people feel that they cannot control their anger and it’s not in their hands.
 Well, it is time we bust this myth!
-Anyone can learn to express their emotions in a better way to avoid hurting others than venting in aggressive manner.
+Anyone can learn to express their emotions in a better way to avoid hurting others than venting in an aggressive manner.
 Anger management isn’t about suppressing or ignoring the feelings of anger, rather it teaches you to communicate or channelize it in a healthier way to prevent conflicts and damage to your relationships.

 How to manage it?

 It won’t happen overnight!
 You need to practice it till you master it.
 It will require time, patience and dedication.
-And when you see the positive results; better relationships, improvement in quality of life, better work atmosphere, you are motivated to do more until it turns to a habit.
-Here are few tips how one can manage their anger:
+And when you see the positive results; better relationships, improvement in quality of life, better work atmosphere, you are motivated to do more until it turns into a habit.
+Here are few tips on how one can manage their anger:

 - Try deep breathing, positive self-talk, or stopping your angry thoughts by deviating towards something good in life, maybe your kids or imagining a positive experience.

 - Take a step back.
 A pause in the situation and taking some time off can help limit an angry response.
 Go for a walk or play with your pet, anything that can help take a break.

 - Slow non-strenuous exercises like yoga can help relax tense muscles and make you feel better and calmer.